lgbt-foundation/whitepaper/whitepaper.md

 ## SETUP

-One of the key ingredients to the success of the LGBT Token will be the accumulated experience of the launch partner Hornet, its team members, and the wide range of advisors and service providers recruited by the LGBT Foundation.
+One of the key ingredients to the success of the LGBT Token will be the accumulated experience of the launch partner Hornet, its team members, and the wide range of advisers and service providers recruited by the LGBT Foundation.

 ### Sponsorship by Hornet Networks

 The LGBT Token initiative has been started and initially sponsored by Hornet Networks Ltd, a company based in Hong Kong.
 Hornet aims to lead the implementation especially in the early months of the LGBT Foundation and will serve as the first app adopting the LGBT Token.
 It is, however, the declared goal of Hornet to give the power of the LGBT Token to the community.
-Hornet is well aware that a project for the good of the LGBT community can only be initiated by an LGBT technology leader such as Hornet, a gay social network, but cannot be governed by it as it includes larger and larger parts of the community.
+Hornet is well aware that a project for the good of the LGBT community can only be initiated by an LGBT technology leader such as Hornet, a gay social network, but cannot ultimately be governed by it as it includes larger and larger parts of the community.
 To that end, the governance of the LGBT Token is entirely in the hands of the LGBT Foundation.

 ### The LGBT Foundation

 The LGBT Token will be issued by the LGBT Foundation, an organization to initiate, develop and foster the ecosystem of the token.
 The LGBT Foundation will administer the supply and ensure a healthy economic model for the users and partners.
 It also intends to provide the necessary infrastructure to operate a decentralized and autonomous network.
-At the point of publishing of this paper, the LGBT Foundation shares certain resources with its sponsor, like overhead and development personel.
+At the point of publishing of this paper, the LGBT Foundation shares certain resources with its sponsor, like overhead and development personnel.
 The LGBT Foundation will, however, operate completely independent of Hornet and is building its own teams, governance and managment that will only operate in the interest of the missions stated in this paper.

 ### Usage Of The LGBT Token By The Launch Partners

 #### Hornet Networks

 Hornet helps its users to foster meaningful social connections.
 It offers premium features and functions, such as “Who Checked You Out”, for users subscribing to a premium membership that is either purchased through an app store such as Apple iTunes or Google Play, Hornet’s website, or by redeeming rewards (see below).

 Hornet also sells advertising space in the app and on their website to premium advertisers through a direct salesforce, headquartered in New York City, or through advertising networks and exchanges all around the globe.
 Directly and indirectly, many major brands such as Verizon, GlaxoSmithKline, Iberia, Hilton, Uber, Apple are using Hornet’s massive audience reach on a social mobile channel to attract the pink dollar.